new-coyote/nuevo-coyote/site/workshop/how-to-succeed-in-anti-capitalist-business.md

     description: >-
       Portland Underground Graduate School (PUGS) offers courses and workshops that facilitate your becoming who you want to be.
 Taught by local experts, they are filled with smart, interesting, and motivated Portlanders.
-We believe that a quality education is key to personal and societal transformation.
+They believe that a quality education is key to personal and societal transformation.

-      We offer about 75 courses and have about 900 students a year.
-We are not part of the restrictive, bureaucratic, and expensive university “educational-industrial complex.”
+      They offer about 75 courses and have about 900 students a year.
+They are not part of the restrictive, bureaucratic, and expensive university “educational-industrial complex.”
 No degrees or certificates.
 No university credit.
 And proudly so.
-As a matter of social justice, our mission is to allow everyone a chance to keeping learning debt-free through our Radical Pricing Policy.
+As a matter of social justice, their mission is to allow everyone a chance to keeping learning debt-free through our Radical Pricing Policy.
 Hope to see you in class!
 seo:
   title: ""
-  meta_description: How to Succeed in Anti-Capitalist Business is this a 4-week
+  meta_description: How to Succeed in Anti-Capitalist Business is a 4-week
     Zoom-based course that will help you achieve your professional goals without sacrificing your values.
   noindex: false